Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/resizing.md

 Most controls define a `ToolBarItemVariantBehavior` property (e.g., [BarButton](xref:@ActiproUIRoot.Controls.Bars.BarButton).[ToolBarItemVariantBehavior](xref:@ActiproUIRoot.Controls.Bars.BarButton.ToolBarItemVariantBehavior)) that determines the allowed variant sizes of a control when it is displayed in a ribbon with the `Simplified` layout mode or a toolbar.

 Since the default variant behavior is `AlwaysSmall`, most controls will appear without a label.
-By setting `ToolBarItemVariantBehavior` = `All`, most controls will use a medium variant to display with a label when space is available, and will shrink to a small variant without a label as needed.
+By setting `ToolBarItemVariantBehavior` = `All`, most controls will use a medium variant to display with a label when space is available and will shrink to a small variant without a label as needed.
 Use the `AlwaysMedium` value to require a label and prevent small variant sizes.
 Note that large variant sizes are unsupported in toolbars.

 Most controls define a `ToolBarItemCollapseBehavior` property (e.g., [BarButton](xref:@ActiproUIRoot.Controls.Bars.BarButton).[ToolBarItemCollapseBehavior](xref:@ActiproUIRoot.Controls.Bars.BarButton.ToolBarItemCollapseBehavior)) that determines how a control is allowed to collapse to an **Overflow** menu when in a ribbon with the `Simplified` layout mode.
 The default behavior is to collapse to an **Overflow** menu as needed.
 By setting the property to `Always`, a control can be forced to only ever appear on an **Overflow** menu, even if space is available.
 By setting the property to `Never`, a control will never collapse to an **Overflow** menu.